dev-sda1/AppleMusic-WebPresence/README.md

 # Prerequisites
 - NodeJS and npm (sadly this was done with express)
 - Windows PC with iTunes installed.
 Microsoft Store version may be glitchy, so for optimal stability I advise using the desktop version.
+(Apologies, macOS and Linux users D:)
 - A webserver to host the endpoint on

 # Setting up the Server